DLR-TS/plotlablib/plotlablib/README.md

 - Other commands for windows are: hide, show, hideAxis, showAxis, hideGrid, showGrid, setX/Y/ZLabel, setName, setTitle
 - Manipulate the viewport of the figure: setViewPortOffsets

-## License
-The source code and the accompanying material is licensed under the terms of the [EPL v2](LICENSE).

-## Dependencies
-Plotlablib [depends](dependencies.md) on external software packages.

-## Contributing
-Please see the [contribution guidelines](CONTRIBUTING.md) if you want to contribute.

-## Contributors
-- Daniel Heß
-- Thomas Lobig